PeteGoo/petegoo.github.io/_posts/2023-02-22-incident-response-lines-of-communication-enquiry.md

 > - It may be the first time a certain type of scheduled activity has run since a change.
 > - It could be that we have just scaled out our cluster since a change to the machine images, configuration, code.

 Lastly it's a good idea to think about adjacencies.
-You never know when you might that extra context is going to challenge your assumptions.
+You never know when you might benefit from that extra context which is going to challenge your assumptions.

 > 6. What else could be affected?